Kyrylo234/CSPPT/README.md

 In addition to basic presentation features like shapes, images/videos, graphs/tables,...
 CSPPT has additional features.
 Unique CSPPT features:
--Code Blocks
+- Code Blocks
-  -Coding on the spot during a presentation also supported -UML diagrams
+  - Coding on the spot during a presentation also supported
+- UML diagrams
--Integrated Command Line Interface
+- Integrated Command Line Interface

 ## Visuals
 ###